-2nil is te basic NullPattern object, like NULL in C or null in Java
+$^3\mathsf{nil}$ is te basic NullPattern object, like NULL in C or $\mathsf{null}$ in Java

+- true

+- false

+- #Processor->Processor

 - Bitmap

 - SmallInteger

 - ByteString

 - Array

 - Smalltalk

 - Float

 - . . .

-We can notice that the nineth element is Smalltalk, the current SystemDictionary.
+We can notice that the ninth element is Smalltalk, the current SystemDictionary.

-2.3.6 The Virtual Machine
+2.3.6 The virtual machine

-As some other languages (especially Java), Smalltalk's methods are converted then interpreted by a VM.
+As in some other languages (especially Java), Smalltalk's methods are converted then interpreted by a VM.
 In fact, the Smalltalk compiler analyzes the code then createss a CompiledMethod which is a representation of the method but including more information ready to be executed by a byteCode interpreter or JustInTime translator:

-- the byteCode : the source code converted into a language that the VM can interpret; - the literals: they represent low level objects such as number true, false, strings that are referenced and read by the scanner at compilation time.
+- the byteCode : the source code converted into a language that the VM can interpret; - the literals : they represent low level objects such as number true, false, strings that are referenced and read by the scanner at compilation time.
 Literals especially store pointers to class referred into the source code.